 The recent programmers can interrogate and assess the newer implantable devices as well.

-I had the opportunity to assist in my first pacemaker in a patient who was quite senior by then and a practicing family physician in our mofussil town.
-He had been already implanted 5 times previously and last time was epicardial with an abdominal pocket.
+I had the opportunity to assist in my first pacemaker in a patient who was quite senior by then and a practising family physician in our mofussil town.
+He had been already implanted 5 times previously and the last time was epicardial with an abdominal pocket.
 We were fortunate that no thoracic exploration for lead replacement was necessary as the lead parameters were within accepted limits.
-I have, thereafter, implanted countless pacing devices, ICDs, re-synchronisation devices (CRTs and CRT-Ds) independently and have seen and managed a fair share of the complications.
+I have, thereafter, implanted countless pacing devices, ICDs, and re-synchronisation devices (CRTs and CRT-Ds) independently and have seen and managed a fair share of the complications.
 The procedure should never be taken lightly, decision is critical and meticulous asepsis is to be maintained.
 In redo or complication management situations pragmatism, common sense, and procedure limited to the minimum suffice in most conditions.
-Over the years there had been vast developments in pacemaker circuitry, changes in the pause times, atrio-ventricular communication, and use of better bio-materials acceptable to human tissue .
+Over the years there have been vast developments in pacemaker circuitry, changes in the pause times, atrioventricular communication, and the use of better bio-materials acceptable to human tissue.
 Cardiac re-synchronization therapy (CRT) with a pacemaker and an ICD.
 This device may be called a CRT-D when the left ventricular requires additional attention and such devices are recommended for people with heart failure who also have a risk of sudden cardiac death.
 It can detect dys-synchronous atrioventricular and ventricular beats.
-This dys-synchrony in beats can lead to dangerous heart rhythms, and the device will deliver a stronger shock of energy than a pacemaker can deliver to restore the steady rhythm to reset the heart beat.
+This dys-synchrony in beats can lead to dangerous heart rhythms, and the device will deliver a stronger shock of energy than a pacemaker can deliver to restore the steady rhythm to reset the heartbeat.
 In simple words, a shock is delivered to reset the whole rhythm system.

 There is a change in the battery technology as well with these devices.
-It was realized that a greater quantity of charge had to be stored in a suitably made capacitor for a sudden discharge over a high potential difference in a very short period. initially Vanadium pentoxide became the material of choice, however, nowadays Lithium Manganese Dioxide (Li/MnO2) having both better efficiency and longer life is preferred.
+It was realized that a greater quantity of charge had to be stored in a suitably made capacitor for a sudden discharge over a high potential difference in a very short period. initially, Vanadium pentoxide became the material of choice, however, nowadays Lithium Manganese Dioxide (Li/MnO2) having both better efficiency and longer life is preferred.

 1. The static magnetic force.